Cristiano Ronaldo: Manchester United reach agreement with Juventus to re-sign forward

 Ole: Ronaldo knows we are here

-Speaking on Friday, current United manager Ole Gunnar Solskjaer insisted Ronaldo "knows we're here".
+He won three Premier League titles, the FA Cup, two League Cups and the Champions League before leaving for Real Madrid in a then world-record deal.

-"I didn't think Cristiano was going to leave Juventus.
-It has been speculation this morning and the last few days of course," Solskjaer told reporters on Friday.
+Speaking on Friday before news of Ronaldo's return was confirmed, current United manager Ole Gunnar Solskjaer said: "I didn't think Cristiano was going to leave Juventus.
+It has been speculation this morning and the last few days of course.

 "We have always had good communication.
 I know Bruno [Fernandes] has been talking to him as well.
 He knows what we feel about him and if he was ever going to move away from Juventus he knows we are here."